JOE OTTING – Director

 Returning to his creative film roots, Joe most recently directed the parenting slice-of-life short “The Talk”, which premiered at Cinequest, an Academy-qualifying film festival, in March of 2016.
 Met with enthusiastic praise for its cinematic production and side-splitting humor, it was selected as a Vimeo Staff Pick a week after its online release.
 Film critic Clinton Stark gushed, “The Talk is clever, (bitter?) sweet, and the ultimate anti-dote for the 21st-century challenged parent… oozing wonderfully in sardonic, black comedic sauce.”

 Joe is a member of the DGA and lives in Chicago with his wife and daughter.
-He is part of the filmmaking collective Fiber Films Chicago, and is repped by Principato Young Entertainment for features, Heart + Soul for commercials in the US and Wilfred Park in Canada.
+He is part of the filmmaking collective Fiber Films Chicago, and is repped by Principato Young Entertainment for features and Wilfred Park in Canada.

 Adam Sobocienski received a BA in Studio Arts from the University of Minnesota, studying a wide range of arts including film, video and design.
 After school, he began his advertising industry career editing at Optimus Chicago, followed by several years at Red Car Chicago.
 In addition to being an award- winning editor, Adam also served as a visual effects supervisor for Red Car’s Los Angeles and Chicago offices.
 While at Red Car, Adam was propositioned to direct commercials by many of his editorial clients.
 He continues to blur the line between editor and director, bringing experience from both disciplines to every project from start to finish.